Zach Dorminey

 My research interests include small area estimation, cluster analysis methods, and quantitative methods as a larger body of study.
 All my work points to my fascination with different methods to account for spatially related phenomena.
 I enjoy reading the original works foundational to quantitative methods in geography and learning how those works are vital to cutting edge research today.

-Poster Presentations
+Presentations

 library("shiny")